Manaslu Circuit Trek

 • Start the journey with a lowland of 870 meters, entering the forested woodland of the blooming rhododendrons and pines, and ascend to the alpine valleys, rugged terrains, wetlands, and the highly towering peaks, and glaciers above 5000 meters

-Our 12 Days Manaslu Trekking Tour starts with a drive to Machha Khola via Aarughat and Soti Khola from Kathmandu, meandering through the forested area of blooming pines, oaks, and rhododendron forests.
+Our Manaslu 12-day Trek starts with a drive to Machha Khola via Aarughat and Soti Khola from Kathmandu, meandering through the forested area of blooming pines, oaks, and rhododendron forests.
 The next day, the official restricted route of the Manaslu Conservation Area officially gets started after registering the permits at the checkpoint of Jagat, expect to catch a glimpse of langur monkeys playing back and forth, Himalayan tahr, and even the elusive red panda.
-Not only that, but we also hear the chirping sounds of many wild birds, including the insight of Himalayan monal (Danfe)- the National bird of Nepal.
+Not only that, but we also hear the chirping sounds of many wild birds, including the Himalayan monal (Danfe)- the National bird of Nepal.

-Reaching Birendra Lake, named after the former king of Nepal, will show us the captivating sparkling lakes surrounded by several snowcapped peaks, while acclimatizing at Sama Gaon.
-Or else, you can choose venturing out to the Manaslu Base Camp- the foothill of the 8th tallest peak, if you still have your stamina left, and want a long-duration adventure, making the best out of the acclimatization days.
+Reaching Birendra Lake, named after the former king of Nepal, will show us the captivating sparkling lakes surrounded by several snowcapped peaks, while acclimatising at Sama Gaon.
+Or else, you can choose venturing out to the Manaslu Base Camp, the foothill of the 8th tallest peak, if you still have your stamina left, and want a long-duration adventure, making the best out of the acclimatisation days.

 On the following three days, this trip leads you to the high altitude settlements of Samdo, Dharamsala, and finally reaches the highest elevation of this Manaslu 12 Days Trek, at Larkya La Pass (5106 meters), and takes a descent to Bhimtang on the same day.
 On the 11th day, we will take a downhill walk to Dharapani, and conclude our trek, on the very next day (12th day), after returning to either Pokhara or Kathmandu, with a local jeep ride from Dharapani.